Claude Code multiple agent systems: Complete 2026 guide

 System Architect handles big-picture design decisions.
 It knows your tech stack and advises on patterns, architectures, and trade-offs.
 Use it when planning large features or refactoring systems.
 It's well-versed in frameworks, scaling challenges, and anti-patterns to avoid.

 Debugger takes a methodical approach to troubleshooting.
 It analyzes logs, traces execution paths, and asks clarifying questions like "when did this last work?" and "what changed recently?"
 It's patient and systematic, not prone to jumping to conclusions.
+If this is your main pain point, our guide to debugging with Claude Code pairs well with a dedicated debugger agent.

 Test specialists like the Playwright suite (planner, generator, and healer) work together to create comprehensive test coverage.
 One plans the test strategy, another generates the actual tests, and the third fixes broken tests when the codebase changes.